If you want to better visualize your goals, then you should try vision mapping.

 That’s where accountability comes in.

 The first one is peer pressure.
-We hate telling someone we will do X and then not living up to it.
-It makes us feel like windbags.
+We hate telling someone we will do X and then not living up to our promise.
+It makes us feel like flakes.

-The second reason is that a good accountability partner or coach will provide encouragement.
-When we are running low on energy, they will cheer us on and remind us of our vision.
-That will make all the difference.
+The second reason is encouragement.
+When we are running low on energy, our accountability partner will cheer us on.
+That can make all the difference.

 Understand – every first draft of your vision map will be flawed.

-You will most certainly be wrong about your timeline — we all tend to underestimate how long stuff takes.
+You will be wrong about your timeline, as we all tend to underestimate how long stuff actually takes.

-Finally, external circumstances might change — your family life, your job situation, your health.
-Here, too, you will have to adjust your vision map accordingly.
+External circumstances might change, like your family life, your job situation, or your health.
+You will have to adjust your vision map accordingly.

 Don’t let any of this deter you.
 Even though your initial plan will be flawed, you still need one.
-A mental framework, even one that is slightly off, is the basis for action.
-You can fix it as you go.
+It is the basis for action.

-For that, you should regularly revisit your vision map, ideally every three months.
+To account for these changes, you should regularly redraw your vision map, ideally every three months.
 This is one of the reasons why I prefer to create my vision maps digitally, as they can easily be adjusted.